 -please obtains the receipt of third payment amount USD4,899 @05/07/2016 and 05/08/2016.

-Ok, As per file attached.
+Ok, as per file attached.

 -please insert the conduct of OD a/c from UCB at least 6 months as noted there has one month arrears.

 The saving passbook is attachment.
-They use TL is not OD ( Loan agreement and passbook is attached)
+They use TL is not OD (Loan agreement and passbook is attached)

-To comment if repayment is prompt?
-How many day late?
-To give justification of the late payment.
+As per passbook for the period from September 2015 to August 2015, the repayment is prompt up to date and the borrower has late payment for a few days in August 2016.
+Because Mdm.
+Thouk is busy go to the province.

 - Please furnish TD for the rental property

-The borrowers are not provide to us.
-To give reason why not providing to us?
+Mdm Thouk cannot provide to us due to the property has no TD as she inherit the property long ago from her parents.
+However, we can verify her possession of the property by our site visit and the record address in ID Card.

 3. Additional information

-- where is the borrower’s current residence since their current residence is rented out?
+- Where is the borrower’s current residence since their current residence is rented out?

-The borrower’s address is third floor ( 93E2), Street No. 360, Phum No 4, Sk Boeung Keng Korng3, Khan Chamkar Morn, Phnom Penh city.
+The borrower’s is currently living at third floor (93E2), Street No. 360, Phum No 4, Sk Boeung Keng Korng3, Khan Chamkar Morn, Phnom Penh city.

 - Per mentioned in CA, borrower has loan with UCB as working capital.
 What is the purpose of loan?
 Interest rate?
 What is the security property to be charged?
 Any other business that borrower is having which was not disclosed?

-As per inform by Mr. Chhom Manith, the purpose of loan is completion building of the house.
-The interest is 12%p.a.. the property charged is located at Shihanouk ville and no other business to be disclosed.
+UCB has report wrongly, it is not for working capital and the purpose of loan is completion building of the house.

-The property charged is under name of Thouk Much Theary and she had been sold out to Mr. Thouk Thearith and Mdm.
-Chhoun Liny, but not yet transfer ownership.
-The loan amount of USD20,000.00 is used by Mr. Thouk Thearith and Mdm.
-Chhoun Liny and Mdm.
-Thouk Much Theary is not use this loan and it just standing for borrowing the loan to her bother (Mr. Thouk Thearith).
+The interest rate is 12% p.a. the security property charge is land and building has located at Shihanouk Ville and no business to be disclosed.

-The loan agreement from UCB is an attachments.
+The loan agreement from UCB is an attachment.

 - how to verified that the two house rental agreements is genuine? since the first floor (93E1) is rented for copy and printing shop and another tenant rented the ground floor (93E0) for a residence which is not matched to the photo.
 Please give your comment.

-- For about first floor ( 93Eo) is rented out to Mr. Hul Kimhun for copy and printing shop ( the rental fee is USD330.00 per month).
+- For the first floor ( 93Eo) is rented out to Mr. Hul Kimhun for copy and printing shop ( the rental fee is USD330.00 per month).

-- For about second floor (93 E1) is rented out to Mr. Ban Chamroeun for design place and living room ( the rental fee is USD400.00 per month).
+- For the second floor (93 E1) is rented out to Mr. Ban Chamroeun for design place and living room ( the rental fee is USD400.00 per month).

-- For about third floor ( 93E2) is for living place of Mdm.
+- For the third floor ( 93E2) is for living place of Mdm.
 Thouk Much Theary

 - All the rental agreement is going to expire before loan maturity date, does the agreement tend to renew?
 Please explore with the customer and give your comments.

-The rental agreement will renew, because the renter and the borrower are relative and the open this business for many years.
-However if the renter in above is not continue to rent out this please, the borrower can find the other renter easily for rental out and it can run the business by their self.
-Because this place has good location and business area, the property is located at street No 360, Opposite the Beltie university, due to about 200m from Canadia bank and nearby other restaurants, school, shop .i.e.
+The rental agreement will be renewed, because the tenant and the borrower are relative and the open this business for many years.
+Because this place has good location and business area, the property is located at street No 360, Opposite the Beltie University, due to about 200m from Canadia bank and nearby other restaurants, school, and shop .i.e.

 - What is the retirement age for Mdm.
 Thouk Much Theary since she is already 58 years old?
 Without her salary income, DSCR is only 1.57x.
 Please explore and project what is the take out source to repay the loan after her retirement?